We have to offboard a mailbox from Exchange Online to Exchange on-premises. After following the…

 Check free disk space on Windows with PowerShell script

 We want to check free disk space on all the domain-joined Windows systems.
-These are the Windows Server and Windows 10 systems.
+These are the Windows Server and Windows clients.
 An excellent way to retrieve the disk space is with PowerShell.
-In this article, we will bulk check free disk space with PowerShell for Windows Server and Windows 10.
+In this article, we will check all free disk space with PowerShell for Windows Server, Windows 10, and Windows 11.

 Prepare check free disk space PowerShell script

-Download the script Get-DiskSpaceReport.ps1 or copy and paste the below code in Notepad.
-Give it the name Get-DiskSpaceReport.ps1 and place it in the C:\scripts folder.
-Create a scripts folder if you don’t have one.
+Download the script Get-DiskSpaceReport.ps1 or copy and paste the below code into Notepad.
+Give it the name Get-DiskSpaceReport.ps1 and place it in the C:\Scripts folder.
+Create a Scripts folder if you don’t have one.

 Set-ExecutionPolicy Unrestricted -Force